MazdaDrifter/fjot-adventure/CONTRIBUTING.md

 - Please make the variables and functions names clearly understandable.

 ## Adding art
 The ascii art must be uploaded in the 16x16 format or at minimum, 8x8.
 Feel free to add art in the [art/](./art/) directory as long as it follows the wiki/docs as reference.
+Feel free to also add your own art which might be added into the game as long as it is not vulgar and offensive.

 ## Building
 ## Npy Version/C++ Version (Please update for Windows)